Danny-NG-9999/Academic-and-Personal-Projects/Dissertation Project/README.md

-# ✈️ Airport Activity and Regional Productivity in the United Kingdom
-### An Empirical Study of Connectivity, Freight Operations, and Economic Growth (1998–2023)
+# ✈️ Airport Activity and Regional Productivity in the United Kingdom: An Empirical Study of Connectivity, Freight Operations, and Economic Growth (1998–2023)

 ## 📄 Project Overview
 This research project — “Airport Activity and Regional Productivity in the United Kingdom” — investigates the economic significance of airport infrastructure as a determinant of regional productivity, bridging a critical evidence gap in UK transportation economics.